townsend75/Win-Your-Own-Island/readme.md

 The factual information on the island was gleaned from Wikipedia pages about Filicudi and also the Aeolian islands.
 The photos were taken from from two different sources.
 One from google images and the rest from istockphotos.com The links to social media include icons taken from fontawesome.com, as was described in the love-running tutorial.
+I referenced stack overflow for many questions and found various suggestions which helped further my understanding of the code.
+My mentor, Sherly S Goldberg was a great help throughout the project and my thanks go to her for both her advice and also many usefule articles that she shared with me.

 ### Future Features and considerations